sf-wdi-19-20/staging-modules/w2_d1_3_todo_lab/README.md

 ##Workflow & Submission

 1. You may choose to start on this project in two ways.
 Either:
-  a) Fork this repository, and clone it onto your local computer, OR
+  (a) Fork this repository, and clone it onto your local computer, OR
-	b) Create a repo for the To Do app on your local computer.
+	(b) Create a repo for the To Do app on your local computer.

 1. Meet the minimum requirements listed above.
 Use the [module notes]() as a reference.

 1. Push your To Do app to a remote repo on your GitHub account.

-1. Submit the link to you To Do app repo in the [homework submission form](), along with any questions or comments from the pre-reading.
+1. Submit the link to your To Do app repo in the [homework submission form](), along with any questions or comments from the pre-reading.